History of the Jews in Australia: Synagogue robberies

 Synagogues across Australia have occasionally been targeted by thieves, with incidents recorded from the 1880s through the 2000s.
 Early documented cases occurred in Melbourne in 1884, where a synagogue was robbed, followed by an 1885 case in Brisbane where vandalism also occurred during a synagogue break-in.
 In 1895, the synagogue in Ballarat was targeted by thieves.
 Subsequent incidents included multiple robberies in Melbourne, notably in 1921 and 1936, with stolen items from the latter discovered in a creek.
 In 1946, the Brisbane Street Synagogue in Perth fell victim to theft.
 Break-in cases during the 1950s occurred at a St Kilda Synagogue in 1952 and at the Central Synagogue in Sydney in 1959.
 Central Synagogue was also targeted in a robbery in 2001.
 Other notable cases include the theft of Torah scrolls, their ornaments, and various other ritual items from Maroubra Synagogue in 1977 with the unadorned scrolls later found abandoned in La Perouse, a robbery spree in 1980 affecting two synagogues, and a 1987 incident in Surfers Paradise, Queensland.

 Historiography and memory

 The history of the Jews in Australia is contained in comprehensive major general histories by the academic historians Hilary L. Rubinstein, William Rubinstein, and Suzanne Rutland, as well as in specialised works by such scholars as Rabbi John Levi and Yossi Aron covering specific topics and time periods.

-Since 1939 the twice-a-year (June and November) Australian Jewish Historical Society Journals (the June issues edited in Sydney by Professor Rutland and the November issues in Melbourne by Dr Hilary Rubinstein) carry many useful original articles by both professional and amateur historians.
+In 1939, a twice-a-year Australian Jewish Historical Society Journal was published in Sydney to cover the Jewish experience in Australia from the first day of British settlement through to contemporary times.
+The journal is now published online, alternately by Sydney (mid-year) and Melbourne (towards year's end).
+Articles are searchable and freely downloadable.